Working In Kenai

 Work-Life Balance in Kenai

-With abundant nature and countless outdoor adventures outside your door, Kenai has plenty of ways for people to balance the demands of their work with recreational and social activities.
+With abundant nature and countless outdoor adventures outside your door, Kenai has plenty of ways for you to balance the demands of work with recreational and social activities.
 Here you’ll find national and state parks, city parks, bike trails, golfing, fishing, a vibrant arts community, and plenty of outdoor recreation to satisfy your interests.

 Working Remotely in Kenai